JackJPowell/hass-unfoldedcircle/README.md

 ## Zeroconf

 Your Remote Two will now be automatically discovered on the network.
-**Zeroconf handling has been significantly improved and should now properly detect when a device has already been configured.**
+**For real this time!
+Zeroconf handling has been significantly improved and should now properly detect when a device has already been configured.**

 ## Wake on lan